digitalinteraction/deconf/experiments/oci-registry/README.md

 - A custom config file can be stored too, `application/vnd.alembic.app.config.v1+json` in this case which could be used by the runtime to determine how to serve the static site.
-- This implementation stores the site as a single tar in a blob/layer, indivisdual files could be stored which might enable blob reuse and reduce overall filesizes.
+- This implementation stores the site as a single tar in a blob/layer, individual files could be stored which might enable blob reuse and reduce overall file-sizes.
 - A container in the registry can have many slashes in it (`/`), which could be useful for namespacing.
   They must have an interesting routing algorithm, with many slashes in the middle of URLs.
 - A special tar/gzip combo is needed to remove timestamps from tars and improve caching.